zhoulaifu/23_cse216_fall/README.md

 Ha Yeonkyung \<ha.yeonkyung@stonybrook.edu\>

-# Overall Schedule
+# Overall Schedule (All time is Korean time)

 Lectures: TU, TH   9:00  - 10:20, at B203

 Recitation: TH  14:00  - 14:55, at B203

-Quiz is due at the end of the recitation

-Homework is due: 23:59 (included) Thursday
+For most recitations, we may have a quiz or homework announcement.
+Quiz is due by the end of the recitation.
+Homework is due by next Thursday 12h59 (included).

 Instructor's Office hours: TU and TH 16:40 - 17:40 at B424